Last updated on July 29th, 2020

 Storage Solutions for Home Office Supplies & Organization

 As you consider which home to purchase, imagine how a large empty room can be outfitted to provide enough storage for all of your work from home necessities.
-Having your files and supplies in one spot allows for easy access and maximum efficiency, enabling you to be focused and ready to work as soon as you step into your home office.
+Having your files and supplies in one spot allows for easy access and maximum efficiency.
+Allowing you to be focused and ready to work as soon as you step into your home office.

 Floor-to-ceiling custom built-ins that feature a variety of open shelving, closed cabinetry, and deep drawers for files and bulkier office supplies are an ideal way to maximize space.
 You can opt to match the finishes with cabinets being used in your main living space or kitchen, or choose a contrasting material.
 Alternatively, pick from a variety of ready-made, modular freestanding or wall-mounted storage systems, which offer flexibility.